benpollarduk/ktvn/docs/mkdocs/docs/index.md

 # Welcome
-Ktvn is a C# library that provides a framework for building visual novels in Kotlin or Java.
+Ktvn is a library that provides a framework for building visual novels in Kotlin or Java.

 The repo is open source and is available at [https://github.com/benpollarduk/ktvn](https://github.com/benpollarduk/ktvn).